kayjan/bigtree/docs/bigtree/tree/tree.md

 Construct Tree from list, dictionary, and pandas/polars DataFrame.

 To decide which method to use, consider your data type and data values.
+Construction methods are implemented as class methods.

 | Construct tree from | Using full path       | Using parent-child relation                          | Using notation     | Add node attributes                                      |
 |---------------------|-----------------------|------------------------------------------------------|--------------------|----------------------------------------------------------|